 Follow all dosing instructions when using trace minerals in your aquarium to ensure you don’t add too much or too little.

-5. Switch Out Fifty Percent of the Tank’s Water Weekly
+5. Switch Out 25 Percent of the Tank’s Water Weekly

-As I briefly mentioned in step three, you’ll need to change out fifty percent of the tank’s water every week.
+As I briefly mentioned in step three, you’ll need to change out 25 percent of the tank’s water every week.

 In natural environments, bodies of water are constantly refreshed with new water, typically through rainfall, melting ice, or even rivers flowing into the environment.
 Aquariums cannot refresh water naturally, so you must maintain them to keep the water clean.